-Jacques Martin is in his first season on the Penguins coaching staff after being hired on August 9, 2013.
+Jacques Martin is in his third season on the Penguins staff after being hired on August 9, 2013.

 Martin, 61, has spent nearly 30 years coaching at the NHL level, serving as head coach with St. Louis (1986-88), Ottawa (1995-2004), Florida (2005-08) and Montreal (2009-12) and as an assistant coach with Chicago (1988-90) and Quebec/Colorado (1990-95).

 Martin also served as associate coach for two Canadian Olympic teams in 2002 and 2006.
 He helped lead the 2002 squad to a gold medal in Salt Lake City.